-I would like to thank my fellow Directors as they continue to work away ensuring our company runs along smoothly and all compliance is met.
-They also support and encourage the branch staff.
-I would especially like to thank David Brown who is retiring at our AGM.
-Every Director is involved in a voluntary capacity and their efforts and commitments are very substantial.
-We have not appointed any new Directors during the year but are always looking for new Directors to bring their skills to the Board.
+The branch has created another office space, this looks great and is now the Manager's office.
+Please call in and take a look.
+I would like to thank my fellow Directors as they continue to take on more responsibilities, making the Chairs role easier, and ensure our Company runs along smoothly and all compliance is met.
+Our directors also support and encourage the branch staff.
+I would especially like to thank Nick Hunt who retired during the year, and welcome 3 new directors, Asha Crozier, Matilda Parry and Kelly Nankivell.
+Every Director is involved in a voluntary capacity and their efforts and commitments are quite substantial.